 VIG vs. VYM vs. DGRO

-Vanguard has a similar high dividend ETF fund called Vanguard Dividend Appreciation ETF (NYSE: VIG).
-It favors dividend stocks with lower dividend yields, but faster dividend growth than VYM.
+Vanguard has a similar high-dividend ETF fund called Vanguard Dividend Appreciation ETF (NYSE: VIG).
+It favors dividend stocks with lower dividend yields but faster dividend growth than VYM.

-Dividend ETFs vs Individual stocks
+Dividend ETFs Vs. Individual Stocks

-The main advantage of high dividend ETFs versus individual stocks is the instant diversification an investor can have with a single purchase.
-In addition, there is no need to spend time researching and selecting individual dividend stocks to invest in.
+It is the instant diversification an investor can have with a single purchase.
+Furthermore, there is no need to spend time researching and choosing the individual dividend stocks to invest in.

 The primary disadvantage of dividend stock ETFs versus individual stocks is that the ETF will contain some stocks that may be poor investments.

-How I Invest in VYM
+How I Invest in Vanguard’s VYM ETF

-I utilize VYM in my investment portfolio in 3 primary ways.
+I utilize VYM in my investment portfolio in 2 primary ways.

 Tax-advantaged accounts: I like VYM in my tax-advantaged self-directed IRA accounts.
 Why?
-Because of the diversification, it offers.
+Because of the diversification it offers.

 Due to annual contribution limits for these accounts, they are smaller in size.
 I do not want 1 or 2 poorly selected individual stocks to damage the value of these accounts.
 So I invest in VYM for diversification.